hzz0024/hzz0024.github.io/_posts/2020/2020-06-12-fst_permutation_outliter_detection.markdown

 <img src="https://hzz0024.github.io/images/slim/qqplot.jpeg" alt="img" width="800"/>

 Step 5 For each shared SNP (291,145 in total), I selected the snp outliers by calculating the proportion of resamples that are larger than Fst_obs.
 That proportion would be the p-value for the null.
-Note that here the proportation is calibrated by adding a 1 to the numerator and denominator to account for misestimation of the p-value (see https://genomicsclass.github.io/book/pages/permutation_tests.html).
-For more details see [Permutation P-values should never be zero](https://pubmed.ncbi.nlm.nih.gov/21044043/).

 Initially, I selected the outliers with proportion < 0.01, which means that I only includes loci with non of resamples greater than observed Fst values.